 What exactly are Mission and Vision Statements?

 A Mission Statement is written by an entity to reflect its core purpose, character, and values.
-It can be as short as a phrase and can be as long as several paragraphs.
-Its primary function is internal - to state the significant measures of an entity's success - and its prime audience is the management and shareholders.
+It can be as short as a phrase or it can be as long as several paragraphs.
+Its primary function is internal – to state the significant measures of an entity’s success – and its prime audience is the management and shareholders.